mrled/architect/readme.markdown

 Rollback is disabled when deploying the CI stack, but you may want to log into the console and delete it before another deployment anyway.

-### Connecting over SSH for troubleshooting

-Once the host key is verified, simply use whatever SSH key pair is associated with the instance - that is, whatever key pair was specified by the `KeyName` parameter to the CFN template.
-In the example below,
-I also supply `-o UserKnownHostsFile=/dev/null` on the command line, which prevents ssh from saving the host key to `~/.ssh/known_hosts` on the SSH client machine.

-    ssh -o UserKnownHostsFile=/dev/null admin@<IP ADDRESS> -i /path/to/keypair.pem

 ### Troubleshooting cfn-init

 View userdata (from the instance itself)